-While $2 more every month likely won’t have subscribers cancelling their subscriptions en masse, Netflix has established a pattern of increasing its rates every two years or so.
+While $1 more every month likely won’t have subscribers canceling their subscriptions en masse, Netflix had formerly established a pattern of increasing its rates every two years or so.
+Now, it seems that timeframe is closing to annually.
 It does beg the question, how much are you willing to pay for Netflix?
 At this rate, a standard plan might cost you nearly $20 a month by 2025.

 - The Best Streaming Smartphones for Less Than $300

 - This is How Some People are Getting Up to Three Months of CBS All Access for Free